SAP-samples/teched2022-DT260/exercises/bonus/README.md

 ## Exercise 5.1 Jump into the SAP S/4HANA Cloud system
-You can access the connected SAP S/4HANA Cloud system here: https://my401669.s4hana.cloud.sap/ui Open app `Track Sales Orders` to find a specific Sales Order to analyze
+You can access the connected SAP S/4HANA Cloud system here: https://my401669.s4hana.cloud.sap/ui.
+<br> Open app `Track Sales Orders` to find a specific Sales Order to analyze
 <br>![](images/b_002.png)
-...then in Signavio Process Intelligence create a new Investigation chapter and filter to compare that same Sales Order
+In SAP Signavio Process Intelligence create a new Investigation chapter and filter to compare that same Sales Order
 <br>![](images/b_001.png)
-...add a SiGNAL table widget to show all context data collected in the Process Log
+Add a SiGNAL table widget to show all context data collected in the Process Log

 ## Exercise 5.2 Dashboards
-In Signavio Process Intelligence, you'll find `Dashboards` (next to Investigations).
+In SAP Signavio Process Intelligence, you'll find `Dashboards` (next to Investigations).
 <br>![](images/b_003.png)

 With a dashboard, you can do in-depth process mining analysis and tell your story using data visualizations.
 It also lets you monitor key performance indicators that are relevant to a specific goal.
 You can create many dashboards for each business process, for example, one dashboard for each audience.